SemanticComputing/finnish-dep-parser-wrapper/README.md

 `docker-compose up`: builds and runs Finnish-Dep-Parser-Wrapper and Finnish-dep-parser webservice (see [repository](https://github.com/SemanticComputing/finnish-dep-parser-docker))

-The following configuration parameters can be passed as environment variables to the Finnish-Dep-Parser-Wrapper container:
+The following configuration parameters must be passed as environment variables to the Finnish-Dep-Parser-Wrapper container:

 * IP_BACKEND_FIN_DEP_PARSER
 * PORT_BACKEND_FIN_DEP_PARSER